Last updated: 2026-05-22

 You Know the Truth.
 What You Do Next Matters Forever.

 The Talmud teaches that teshuvah was created before the world itself — Hashem believed in your return before you were born.
-But the gates don't stay open indefinitely.
+The gates of return are open now.

 Will I go to hell if I commit suicide?